Ways To Landscape Lady Banksia Roses

 Plant Lady Banksia roses as a groundcover in beds, on slopes or along roadsides and paths for its ornamental value.
 Prune the plant according to the desired shape or allow it to take on a more organic groundcover appearance, avoiding any pruning.
 Prune these plants with shears to maintain the desired height and shape after they flower in the spring; these plants bloom only once a year and pruning will not encourage repeat blooms.

-roses plants, roses pictures, lady banks roses, roses images, lady banks rose yellow, .
+This rose can grow and spread very fast and produce enormous amounts of blooms that cover the whole plant.Label: roses plants, lady banks roses, roses images, lady banks rose yellow, roses pictures, .